SKA-ScienceDataProcessor/integration-prototype/sip/execution_control/master_interface_service/rest/util/README.md

 utility to format the JSON string; `mkstate1` uses the bash builtin printf instead.

-Two out of these require the utility `curl` which I believe is part of the OSX toolkit.
+All but two of these require the utility `curl` which I believe is part of the OSX toolkit.
 For Linux systems it may be necessary to install with (for example on Debian-based systems such as Ubuntu):